playfulprogramming/playfulprogramming/content/crutchcorn/collections/harsh-leadership-truths/posts/inheriting-bad-tech/index.md

             - `...`
 <!-- ::end:filetree -->

-This practice is used widely in larger organizations and is called a "monorepo".
+This practice is used widely in larger organizations and is called a "monorepo."
 This idea might sound obtuse, but comes with a number of benefits:

 - Single choke-point of communication